Fadillah Yusof: Political career

 Fadillah first ran for parliament in the 11th Malaysian general election, having previously been an official in Parti Pesaka Bumiputera Bersatu (PBB) and a lawyer.
 He won the election for the seat of Petra Jaya.

 After being re-elected in the 12th Malaysian general election, Fadillah was appointed Deputy Minister for Science, Technology and Innovation by Prime Minister Abdullah Ahmad Badawi.

 After the 13th Malaysian general election, Fadillah was promoted to full minister as Minister of Works under the new Cabinet line-up of Prime Minister Najib Razak.

 Following the defeat of Barisan Nasional (BN) in the 14th Malaysian general election, Fadillah was made chief whip of the opposition Sarawak Parties Alliance (GPS) in the House of Representatives of Malaysia.

 Deputy Prime Minister

-In the 2022 general election, Fadillah managed to retain his seat this time with a larger majority.
-After the elections, no party obtained a majority to form the government at the federal level, so the Yang di-Pertuan Agong suggested that a unity government be formed, and eventually Anwar Ibrahim was appointed to lead it on 24 November 2022.
-In a cabinet announcement on 2 December 2022, Fadillah was appointed Deputy Prime Minister together with Ahmad Zahid Hamidi.
-At the same time, he was appointed Minister of Plantation and Commodities.
+In the 2022 general election, Fadillah managed to retain his seat, this time with a significantly larger majority.
+Following the elections, no single party secured a majority to form the federal government.
+Consequently, Yang di-Pertuan Agong Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah proposed the formation of a unity government, with Anwar Ibrahim eventually appointed as its leader on 24 November 2022.

-Fadillah is the first person from Sarawak to hold the country's second highest political post since the formation of Malaysia, making his appointment to the office a historic one.
+In a cabinet announcement on 2 December 2022, Fadillah was appointed Deputy Prime Minister alongside Ahmad Zahid Hamidi.
+Simultaneously, he was assigned the role of Minister of Plantation and Commodities.
+Fadillah's appointment is of historic significance as he is the first individual from Sarawak to hold the country's second-highest political office since the formation of Malaysia.
 Sarawak is one of the East Malaysian states.

 Personal life

-Fadillah married Ruziah Mohd Tahir.
+Fadillah is married to Ruziah Mohd Tahir.
 The couple has five children.